roop/bisectapp.com/index.md

   <p>You can quickly get to the traditional full-screen mode,
   and even then, switching between the browser, the editor and the live preview is just a swipe away.
-Bisect's split-screen multitasking capabilities are independent of the Split View feature coming to the iPad in iOS 9.</p>
+Bisect's split-screen multitasking capability is independent of and unrelated to the Split View feature in iOS 9.</p>

 </div>
 </section>